 - 500 feet of elevation

-- $10 to enter the park
+- $10 to enter the park (as of 2017)

 In 1916 the US Congress approved funds to create lamps along Lake Tahoe.
 Construction of the Rubicon Point Lighthouse took place in 1919.
-It was originally one of four lighthouses and was built for around $900.
-In 1921 a new lighthouse was constructed in Sugar Point State Park and this one was abandoned.
+It was originally one of four lighthouses and were built for around $900.
+In 1921 a new lighthouse was constructed in Sugar Point State Park, and this one was abandoned.
 In 2001, after vandals had nearly destroyed it, the lighthouse was returned to its former glory in the state park.

-From the parking lot the trail begins to head up the hill on a well-worn path.
+From the parking lot, the trail begins to head up the hill on a well-worn path.
 The reason why this trail is 500 feet of gain is that you will be heading up the hill then back down the other side to get to the lighthouse, it is about 250 feet of gain on each side.

-As you proceed up you will get beautiful views of the trees around you as well as the lake through the trees.
+As you proceed up, you will get beautiful views of the trees around you as well as the lake through the trees.
 It is a serene trail that is shaded pretty much the entire way.

-After reaching the top the trail becomes a little harder to find but look for the most worn section to follow.
-The trail will now head down the backside of the hill where it eventually connects with the Rubicon Trail at an area with a bunch of massive rocks.
-From here you should see a plaque for the lighthouse portion of the trail and after a set of granite steps you will be at the lighthouse.
+After reaching the top, the trail becomes a little harder to find but look for the most worn section to follow.
+The trail will now head down the backside of the hill, where it eventually connects with the Rubicon Trail at an area with a bunch of massive rocks.
+From here, you should see a plaque for the lighthouse portion of the trail, and after a set of granite steps, you will be at the lighthouse.

-After getting your fill of the lighthouse you will simply follow the trail back out.
-From here you will be heading back up the hill and over the other side to get back to your car.
-Make sure to check out some of the other stops in the park which you can see by reading this post I wrote on them and let me know what your favorite spot is.
+After getting your fill of the lighthouse, you will simply follow the trail back out.
+From here, you will be heading back up the hill and over the other side to get back to your car.
+Make sure to check out some of the other stops in the park, which you can see by reading this post I wrote on them and let me know what your favorite spot is.